alshedivat/al-folio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
-I'm a third-year PhD student in Computer Science at [Texas Tech University](https://www.ttu.edu/), doing research in interactive data visualization and visual analytics.
+I'm a PhD student in Computer Science at [Texas Tech University](https://www.ttu.edu/), doing research in interactive data visualization and visual analytics.
 I'm a member of the  [interactive Data Visualization Lab (iDVL)](https://idatavisualizationlab.github.io/), where I work with [Prof.
   Tommy Dang](http://www.myweb.ttu.edu/tnhondan/).